-Many of the above strategies for monetizing involve promoting products (e.g. your store) or campaigns (e.g. crowdfunding a video series).
-You’ll still need to make your audience aware of these without sabotaging the integrity of your content.
+Many of the above strategies for monetizing involve promoting products or campaigns (e.g., crowdfunding a video series).
+But you’ll want to make sure your promotions don’t sabotage the integrity of your content.

-“Selling out" to their audience is a real concern for a lot of creators.
+“Selling out” is a real concern for a lot of creators.
 But if you never ask, you’ll never get.

-There’s a number of “placements” you can choose from for promoting products or your campaigns.
+There are a number of “placements” you can choose from for promoting products or campaigns.

 You can adapt this approach to direct your audience’s attention to a revenue-generating opportunity.

 Whether it’s part of your deal with a brand or you’re promoting your own products, YouTube Cards offer an eye-catching way to get the attention of engaged viewers.

 You can set them to pop up at just the right moment, when they’re most relevant and least distracting to increase their impact.